ovicon/AndroidAsynchronousMVP/README.md

 The problem
 -------
-How to implement a simple, decoupled, testable, asynchronous MVP design, without using any 3rd party libraries, that can also handle screen orientation.
+How to implement a simple, decoupled, testable, asynchronous MVP design, without using any 3rd party libraries, that can also handle view orientation.

 The solution
 -------
-The proposed solution for handling screen orientation, is a simple cache mechanism for the presenters:
+The proposed solution for handling view orientation, is a simple cache mechanism for the presenters:

 ```java
 public class Cache implements Serializable {